conradakunga/Blog/_posts/2020-12-14-beware-of-httpclient-header-validations.md

 That string is what Chrome on my machine identifies itself as.

 In our code, the `HttpClient` does not actually set this.
 We can update the code so that it cheats that it is Chrome.
+The string we use will be copied from Fiddler.

 The updated code is as follows: